maxritter/diy-thermocam-website/src/pages/index.md

   - type: section_hero
     template: section_hero
     title: Open-source thermal imaging for the rest of us
+    subtitle: >-
+      An optional subtitle of the section
     section_id: hero
     image: /images/background.jpg
     content: "The\_**DIY-Thermocam V3**\_is a\_**low-cost, do-it-yourself**\_thermal imager, based on the popular radiometric\_**FLIR Lepton**\_long-wave-infrared array sensor\n"